Luis Abadiano: Antecedents

-Father Juan José de Eguiara y Eguren founded the publishing house Biblioteca Mexicana in 1753.
+Juan José Eguiara y Eguren founded the publishing house Biblioteca Mexicana in 1753.
 He also published the work Biblioteca Mexicana.
 This was a compilation, a work of literary history, a dictionary of literary biography, and a bibliography, but Eguiara y Egure got only as far as the letter "J".

 Eguiara's printing shop was acquired by Licenciado José de Jáuregui in 1767.
 The following year Jáuregui's establishment merged with that of heirs of María de Ribera.
 Jáuregui died in 1778, and the business passed to his heirs.
 In 1791 his nephew José Fernández Jáuregui took over the business and directed it until his death in 1800.
 His heir was María Fernández de Jáuregui.
 She died in 1815, and in 1817 the business was sold to Alejandro Valdés.

 Valdés was already an established printer, having maintained his own print shop from 1808 to 1814.
 In 1815 he acquired the business of his famed father, Manuel Antonio Valdés y Munguía.
 The elder Valdés had been the printer for the Jesuit College of San Ildefonso until 1767.
 In that year he joined Felipe de Zúñiga y Ontiveros, at that time the largest printer in the Americas.
 While he was associated with Zúñiga y Ontiveros, Valdés y Munguía was the editor of the Gaceta de México, after its reestablishment in 1784.

 The Spanish Constitution of Cádiz of 1812 included a guarantee of freedom of the press.
 Many more political books and tracts appeared then in the preceding years.
 Alejandro Valdés continued publishing in this more liberal atmosphere.
 In 1816 he published the classic bibliography, José Mariano Beristáin y Sousa's Biblioteca Americana Septentrional.
 This was based on Eguiara's Biblioteca Mexicana, but much updated and expanded.